gap-system/gap-docker-jupyter/README.md

 When the container will be started, it will display further instructions with the link to open in the browser on the host machine.
-Please note that on Windows and OS X you will have to replace 0.0.0.0 in http://0.0.0.0:8888/ by the IP address of the virtual machine, which you will see after starting Docker (this is tested with Docker Toolbox only, but not with the latest Docker for Windows requiring Windows 10 and Docker for Mac requiring OS X Yosemite).
+Please note that on Windows and OS X you will have to replace 0.0.0.0 in http://0.0.0.0:8888/ by the IP address of the virtual machine (see the documentation for your version of Docker on how to determine the IP address).

 Note that this container contains a fully functional GAP installation that can be also run from a command line.
 For further instructions and command